dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

 Many people guess it doesn't matter if you switch.
 But in reality, switching gets you the car 2/3 of the time.

 This post claims that these problems are really just disguised versions of each other.
-We'll start with the Obvious problem, apply a series of small changes that clearly don't change the solution, and end up at the Monty Hall problem.
+We'll start with the Obvious Problem, apply a series of small changes that clearly don't change the solution, and end up at the Monty Hall problem.

 {% comment %}
 <div align="right" style="font-size:70%">(Also available in <a href="https://www.youtube.com/watch?v=LCBTUtApvU8">video form</a>.)</div>